 People like Jack, who pursue a higher winning percentage of trades, are more prone to disappointment and frustration because the search for the high winning strategy in pursuit of higher profits is never ending.

 What Jack fails to understand is the basic mathematics behind success and failure.
-How much you win when you win and how much you lose when you lose is far more important than how often you win.
+The amount you win when you win and how much you lose when you lose is far more important than how often you win.
 Jack achieved an 80% win rate by waiting and hoping for any bad positions to come good again.
 When faced with a relatively small profit he will tend to grab it prematurely to satisfy his need to be right.
 Unfortunately the longer you play this game the more you learn that some positions will never come good which is why so many people lost so much money during the 2008 crisis.

 In 33 years of practical investing and trading I have come to understand that you have two simple choices:

 (1) Accept a high win/loss ratio at the expense of a higher winning percentage, or

 (2) Pursue a high winning percentage strategy at the expense of a high win/loss ratio.

 I accept I cannot predict the future, that I can’t time the market and I also accept that I cannot control the market.
 However, I can control how much I win when I win and how much I am willing to lose when I lose.
 In other words, I can control the win/loss ratio, but not the winning percentage.